 In principle, student places are intended for those who wish to complete the degree in question.
 If you accept a place in a programme in which you do not intend to complete a degree, you may take a place from an applicant for whom that degree would be the first choice.
 In other words, accept the place if you plan to complete the degree.

-In terms of the effectiveness of the education system and society at large it would be better that student places in degree-awarding education are accepted by persons who intend to study in the field in question.
-A place accepted by one person cannot be offered to anothe.
+In terms of the effectiveness of the education system and society at large, it would be better that student places in degree-awarding education were accepted by applicants who intend to study in the field in question.
+A place accepted by one person cannot be offered to another.

-First of all, you should talk to a guidance counsellor about options suitable for you.
+You should first discuss the options that are available for you with your guidance counsellor.
 You can apply for and accept a place in a field that interests you.
 If you wish to change fields later on, there will be opportunities for applying for and finding routes to other fields.
-Even if student places will be reserved for first-time applicants to improve their position, your possibilities of being admitted may not be unreasonably poorer than theirs.
-Flexible study paths, flexible study rights, recognition of prior learning and transfer student admissions, among other things, serve this purpose.
+While some student places will be reserved for first-time applicants to improve their position, your chances of being admitted may not be unreasonably lower than theirs.
+Flexible study paths, flexible rights to study, recognition of prior learning and admission of transfer students also serve this purpose.

-First-time applicants are those who have not accepted a place in a degree-awarding programme or completed a degree at a Finnish higher education institution.
-Those who started their studies before autumn 2014 and who do not have a higher education degree are an exception.
+First-time applicants are those who have not accepted a place in a degree-awarding programme or not completed a degree at a Finnish higher education institution.
+Those who started their studies before autumn 2014 and do not have a degree are an exception.

 Only study places accepted and degrees completed in the Finnish higher education system affect your position as a first-time applicant.
 A degree completed or a student place accepted at a foreign higher education institution will not affect your right to apply as a first-time applicant in Finland.

-No. A person who has accepted a student place in an education programme beginning in autumn 2014 or later no longer is a first-time applicant.
+No, you can’t.
+An applicant who has accepted a student place in a programme beginning in autumn 2014 or later is no longer a first-time applicant.

 In addition to higher education institutions’ joint application procedure, separate admissions are organised for Master’s level programmes, for instance.
 At Master’s level, no places will be reserved for first-time applicants.

 In addition, higher education institutions organise application rounds for transfer students, allowing students to change fields without re-applying through the joint application procedure.
-The admission of transfer students is based on a prior right to study as well as higher education studies taken in the same or a close field and success in them.
+The admission of transfer students is based on the prior right to study, on completed higher education courses in the same or similar field and on performance in these studies.

-You should first consider if you could specialise in an area better suited for you, for example including studies at other higher education institutions or in other fields in your studies.
-Changing fields within a higher education institution or a faculty may be possible as a so-called transfer student.
+You should first consider if you could specialise in an area better suited for you.
+For example, you could include studies at other higher education institutions or in other fields.
+It may be possible to change your field within a higher education institution or a faculty.

-If changing fields as a transfer student is not possible, you can apply for a place in the joint application procedure.
-An opportune stage for selecting a new specialisation is after completing a Bachelor's degree.
-There may often be several suitable degrees that confer eligibility for Master’s level studies.
+If you cannot change fields a transfer student, you can apply for a place through the joint application procedure.
+You may also find that a good time for choosing a new specialisation is after completing a Bachelor's degree.
+There may often be several degrees that confer eligibility for Master’s level studies.

 The processes related to the joint application procedure, separate admission procedures and the procedures for transfers between programmes during the studies should be examined as a whole.
-The higher education institutions should do more to facilitate the starting of studies based on prior learning and degree modules completed earlier, and create flexible possibilities for transfers within and between institutions for these students.
+Higher education institutions should do more to facilitate admission based on prior learning and modules completed earlier, and create flexible opportunities for transfers within and between institutions for these students.

-In this whole, it should also be ensured that the position of students who have completed a higher education degree or accepted a student place in higher education may not be unreasonably less favourable than first-time applicants’ position, and completing a second higher education degree and changing fields should be possible also in the future.
+As a whole, care must be taken to ensure that the position of students who have completed a degree or accepted a student place in higher education does not become unreasonably less favourable than that of first-time applicants, and that students continue to be able to complete a second degree and change their field of study.